No more bingo: rethink your conference’s mobile app to deepen the attendee-exhibitor experience

 - Provide a solution that helps both attendees and exhibitors achieve their conference goals.

 - Transform the expo hall into a meaningful and valuable learning experience.

 When attendees want to learn more about a topic, make it easy for them to find the experts that can help them.
 Link conference sessions to appropriate business partners on the expo floor.
 In the app’s session descriptions, include a list of the exhibitors (and their booth numbers) that work in that session’s topic area.
 For example, sessions on content strategy would list the booth numbers of exhibiting consulting firms that take on content strategy projects.

-Allison Wachter, Director of Exhibitions & Registration for ASAE, explains how this concept comes to life to enrich conference connections:
+Allison Wachter, former Director of Exhibitions & Registration for ASAE, explains how this concept comes to life to enrich conference connections:

 If you don’t have the staff resources to take on this project, put the onus on exhibitors to tell you which sessions match their product and/or service specialties.

 Reimagine the expo hall.
 Transform it from a place to go in between sessions to a place for extending the session experience.
 You’ll provide deeper value for attendees while encouraging more self-qualified traffic for exhibitors.
 Exhibitors must be ready to provide value to attendees.
 This opportunity should be used for educating, not giving sales spiels while scanning badges.

 Rather than the sterile strip mall-like feel of many exhibit halls, create an expo hall vibe that’s conducive to this type of learning and connecting experience.
 I recently attended HubSpot’s Inbound conference in Boston, where the expo hall had a lounge vibe instead of the traditional pipe-and-drape look.
 It was packed with attendees.